 Michael Breslin focuses his practice on technology-based litigation, privacy and data security issues, counseling clients in the Fintech sector and class action defense.
 Mr. Breslin has direct experience with data privacy and security breach issues, litigation involving claims concerning trade secret misappropriation, confidential information and computer systems protection, consumer class action defense (particularly in the internet retailing area), software licensing and implementation, unfair and deceptive e-commerce practices, e-mail and digital media marketing, and restrictive covenant drafting and litigation.
-Mr. Breslin is a member of Kilpatrick Townsend's Class Action Team and has experience litigating and settling consumer class actions involving claims under the Fair Credit Reporting Act and other federal statutes.
+Mr. Breslin is a member of Kilpatrick Townsend's Class Action Team and co-chairs the firm’s Fintech group.
+He has experience litigating and settling consumer class actions involving claims under the Fair Credit Reporting Act and other federal statutes.
 He is also skilled in electronic discovery and computer forensics evidence, and has represented some of the nation’s largest online and technology-focused service providers and retailers, including Fortune 500 companies, in a variety of matters.

 Mr. Breslin has been recognized as a Georgia "Rising Star" for General Litigation in 2018 and the seven years immediately preceding by Super Lawyers magazine.